conatus/node-es2015-boilerplate/README.md

-# Yet Another Node.js ES2015 boilerplate
+# Yet another ES2015 boiler plate, this time for Node.js applications

 This is a yet another ES2015 boilerplate, this time specifically designed for writing code server-side with Node.js.